box8engineering/box8engineering.github.io/_posts/2020-02-06-Document-Scanner-OCR-&-Information-Extraction.md

 ![alt_text](https://nanonets.com/blog/content/images/2019/08/OCR_illustration-02--3-.jpg "image_tooltip")

-More often than not, a business planning to use OCR technology needs an in-house team to build on the OCR API available to them to actually apply it to their use case.
+More often than not, a business planning to use OCR technology needs an in-house team to build on the OCR API available to them to apply it to their use case.
 The OCR technology available in the market today is mostly a partial solution to the problem.